threenine/blog/content/posts/guide-api-development.md

 ---
-title: A Complete guide to API Development
+title: An introductory guide to API Development
 subtitle: Importance, Terminology, and Best Practices
 description: In this article we will explore how to run a full validating bitcoin node on a Raspberry Pi or old server
 summary: